dumptcp/golangwebserver/README.md

 sudo snap install go --classic
 ```

-Reconnect to your server after it comes back up.
 You now have Go installed and your system is up to date.

 ---